Ty France Preview, Player Props: Mariners vs. Rays

 - France has 31 doubles, 10 home runs and 40 walks while batting .251.

-- Among the qualified batters, he ranks 96th in batting average, while his on-base percentage ranks 45th and he is 125th in slugging.
+- Among the qualifying hitters in MLB action, his batting average ranks 96th, his on-base percentage ranks 47th, and he is 127th in the league in slugging.

-- France has had at least one RBI in 28.5% of his games this season (39 of 137), with two or more RBI 10 times (7.3%).
-He has also accounted for three or more of his team's runs in four contests.
+- France has driven in a run in 40 games this season (29.0%), including 11 games with more than one RBI (8.0%).
+He has also driven in three or more of his team's runs in four contests.

-- He has scored in 56 of 137 games this season, and more than once 14 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.